Replication

 In a monolithic architecture, data is typically stored in a single database instance, and joins are typically used to query relational data across multiple tables.

 But in a distributed software, those joins turn into network calls.
-This increases [latency], decreasing performance and having implications for the resilience of the system.
+This increases latency, decreasing performance and having implications for the resilience of the system.

 Data replication is one possible solution to these problems.
 Simply, data is replicated to wherever it is needed, so that discrete services are less reliant upon each other.
 Services therefore work faster by needing to use only local data.

 Besides the performance benefits of reducing network calls, data replication also improves the fault tolerance and availability of distributed software, due to reduced dependencies between services.
+Replicas also spread read load across nodes, so a hot primary is no longer the single bottleneck for queries, raising read throughput without changing the write path.